 Please note that only a broker member of a REALTOR® Association may file an arbitration request against another broker member of another REALTOR® Association.
-To verify if both brokers involved are a member of an Association of REALTORS®, please contact Lindsey Murray, Director of Professional Standards, 404.732.0615.
+To verify if both brokers involved are a member of an Association of REALTORS®, please contact Lindsey Pope, Director of Professional Standards, 404.732.0615.
 Once confirmed, you will receive the necessary paperwork to file a Request for Arbitration.

 A Request for Arbitration must be filed by the broker of a real estate agency and after the real estate transaction giving rise to the dispute has been completed or within 180 days after the facts constituting the Arbitration matter could have been known in the exercise of reasonable diligence; whichever is later.

 If both brokers involved in the commission dispute are members of a Association of REALTORS®, then they must arbitrate through the Association rather than litigate the matter per Article 17 of the Code of Ethics.